-The home district will grant partial course credit by semester when the student only passes one semester of a two-semester course
+The home district will grant partial course credit when the student only passes one half of a two-half course.

 A student in the conservatorship of the state who is moved outside the home district's or school's attendance boundaries-or who is initially placed in the conservatorship of the state and moved outside the district's or school's boundaries-is entitled to remain at the school the student was attending prior to the placement or move until the student reaches the highest grade level at that particular school.